Overview – Tactical Planning | Types, Examples, and Advantages

 Such as:

-• When prompt action has to be taken.
+- When prompt action has to be taken.

-• The company or organization is going to make a big move or decision.
+- The company or organization is going to make a big move or decision.

-• When strategic planning has been completed and now it’s time to put it into action.
+- When strategic planning has been completed and now it’s time to put it into action.

-• When the organization needs to achieve goals in the short term rather than the long term.
+- When the organization needs to achieve goals in the short term rather than the long term.

-Three types of planning (Importance of tactical planning):
+Three Types Of Planning (Importance of tactical planning):

 Every company plans for each stage of its action.
-There are long-term plans, short-term goals, daily tasks or days to be planned and a lot more goes behind the stage.
+There are long-term plans, short-term goals, daily tasks or days to be planned, and a lot more goes behind the stage.

 Different types of planning are discussed below and when they should be used.

-1. Strategic planning:
+1. Strategic Planning:

-2. “Strategy is not the consequence of planning, but the opposite; it’s the starting point.” ~ Henry Mintzberg
+“Strategy is not the consequence of planning, but the opposite; it’s the starting point.” ~ Henry Mintzberg

 Strategic planning is the long-term planning for the achievement and survival of the organization.
 It is a mission and answers the why of the organization.
-It can even be as long as 10-year long planning.
+Strategic planning can even be as long as 10-year long planning.
 It comes from the highest level of the company and represents the vision of the organization.

 For example, a strategic plan is if a company wants to take over another organization.
 And the way they would achieve this mission would be by using different tactics.

-3. Tactical Planning:
+2. Tactical Planning:

-4. “Strategy without tactical planning is the slowest route to victory.”
+“Strategy without tactical planning is the slowest route to victory.”

 For example, if a company wants to make a bid, it will have to use promotions, lower prices, and customized offers as tactics to achieve its goal.
 It would be a single-time plan and doesn’t harm the company if the company fails to secure the bid.

-5. Operational Planning:
+3. Operational Planning:

-6. It involves day to day planning of any organization.
+It involves day to day planning of any organization.
 Operational planning helps you to drive the workforce and to overcome the challenges faced by the workers on daily business.

 Operational planning is the guidelines and involves what, when and who, outlines policies, rules, and regulations, management of staff and their training, etc. It is used to implement strategic planning in short and doable steps.
 It helps you to identify and mitigate the risks and dangers a company faces frequently.

-Difference between Different Kinds Of Planning
+Difference Between Different Kinds Of Planning

 There are differences among the various kinds of planning.
 There are some plans which are specific to the target for example growth planning or contingency planning in which organizations prepare themselves for the unknown risks and consequences for example inflation, natural disaster, or accidents.
 Whereas, strategic planning, operational planning, etc. are examples of ongoing planning and define the vision and mission of the organization.